simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

     folder='/moose'
     )
 ```
 In the case above, we have specified a name for the run (with a timestamp), and that the run should be placed in a folder called `/moose` so that we can group all of our runs together.
-We also remove any existing results from previous runs, so that logs and results from previous runs aren't automatically added to new ones.
+We also remove any existing results from previous simulations, so that logs and results from previous simulations aren't automatically added to new Simvue runs.

 ### Initializing the File Monitor
-Next, we can create our File Monitor object, which is the class which will track our output file for us.
+Next we can create our `FileMonitor` object, which is the class which will track our output file for us.
 For now we won't pass in any arguments to the file monitor, as we will add these later.
 ```py
 with multiparser.FileMonitor() as file_monitor:
   pass